Carlo-F/CS50W/README.md

     - search by title (real time text search)
     - search by tag
     - search by popularity
-    - search from the most recent to the least recent (latest)
+    - search from the most recent to the least recent (latest page)
 - possibility to save activity sheets in a “favourites” section
-- suggested activities function (similar activities)
+- suggested activities functionality (similar activities)

 #### Technology used
 - Python